SwitWu/SwitWu.github.io/_posts/2023-05-09-ielts-speaking.md

 + Do you prefer buying things in big companies or small businesses?
   It depends.
 If I want to buy some expensive digital devices such as personal computer or mobile phone, I'll choose to buy from the big companies since the quality can be guaranteed.
 And if I need to buy some clothes, I usually prefer the small companies because it's less likely for me to wear the same clothes as others.
 + Have you ever worked in small businesses?
-  No. I haven't finished my master's program and before going to companies to gain some intership work experience, I need to write my thesis first.
+  No. I haven't finished my master's program and before going to companies to gain some internship work experience, I need to write my thesis first.
 + Have you ever thought about starting your own business?
   Well, it never *crossed my mind*.
 I mean, for the moment.
 Pioneering in the business needs courage because the owner has to bear risks.
 For me, I prefer to *work freelance*.
 In this way, I can balance my life and work better.